orel33/ubot/README.md

 ## TODO

-* the bot should configure all channels, roles and permissions automatically... but it will require *admin* privilege...
+* The bot should configure all channels, roles and permissions automatically... but it will require *admin* privilege...
+* Use LDAP request in PHP to get user info...

+## BUGS

+* The Discord *username* must be 32 or fewer in length.

 ## Documentation